daviderud/HA8LFKfilterScript/README.md

 # HA8LFKfilterScript
-Raspberry pi script for GPIO control of Multi-band filter bank from HA8LFK
+Raspberry pi script for GPIO control of Multi-band filter bank from HA8LFK.

+Test push from raspb.